 The said part contains details of the reconciliation of the rate-wise outstanding amount and liability.

 This part accounts for the reconciliation of the net Input Tax Credit as per the accounting books, and the amount of ITC declared in the Annual Return.

 It includes the auditor’s recommendations on those additional liabilities that have to be discharged by taxpayers due to non-reconciliation of ITC or turnover.

 It is essentially a certificate that has to be filed by a chartered accountant.
 Notably, this part is completed only after the GSTR 9 audit.
 It has two major components, namely –

 Taxpayers also need to submit a set of documents that serve as audited financial documents along with GSTR 9C.
-For instance, they have to submit – balance sheet, cash flow statement, profit and loss or income and expenditure account or other prescribed financial records.
+For instance, they have to submit – a balance sheet, cash flow statement, profit and loss or income and expenditure account, or other prescribed financial records.

 Typically, taxpayers with a total turnover of more than Rs.
-2 crore have to file GSTR 9C.
-This reconciliation certificate has to be signed by the GST auditor digitally and must emphasise on the liabilities or discrepancies noticed in any GST returns filed in a given fiscal year.
+2 crores have to file GSTR 9C.
+This reconciliation certificate has to be signed by the GST auditor digitally and must emphasise the liabilities or discrepancies noticed in any GST returns filed in a given fiscal year.

 These steps highlight how to download GSTR 9C online –

 Step 1 – Visit the GST portal.